Why Physics and Astronomy?

 Even if your answers do not become as famous as those of Einstein, or Bohr, or Planck, as a working physicist, you will face difficult questions and you will experience the thrill of finding the unexpected and challenging answers through your creativity, training, and powers of reasoning just like Einstein or Bohr or Feynman.

-The physics major to faculty ratio in the Physics Department at West Virginia University provides significant one-on-one contact for the student.
+The physics major to faculty ratio in the Department of Physics and Astronomy at West Virginia University provides significant one-on-one contact for the student.
 After the first two introductory courses, physics classes will be small enough (usually less than 10) so that individual attention is the norm.
 With active research projects and a graduate program, the physics faculty are “working” scientists who know the thrill of doing physics.
 While still an undergraduate, many students also become “working” scientists through employment opportunities in our research and teaching labs.
-The Society of Physics Students (SPS) promotes additional interactions among the students and faculty.
+The Society of Physics Students (SPS) and Astronomy Club promotes additional interactions among the students and faculty.

 The American Institute of Physics regularly surveys physics bachelor degree recipients during the summer after they graduate.
 The numbers quoted below summarize their yearly findings from the 1980s through to the present with only small year-to-year fluctuations in the statistics.
 These trends represent the experience of our WVU graduates.